Dialog Semi declines comment on Huawei shipments

 The Nikkei Asian Review reported earlier that German chipmaker Infineon had suspended shipments after the Trump administration added Huawei to a trade blacklist, sending European chip stocks lower on Monday.

-Frankfurt-listed Dialog specialises in power-management and low-energy Bluetooth applications used in smartphones.
+Frankfurt-listed Dialog specializes in power-management and low-energy Bluetooth applications used in smartphones.
 It has sought to diversify away from its reliance on Apple and counts Chinese smartphone makers as key clients.